changkimberlee/Portfolio-Causal-Inference-Experimentation/README.md

 - If there is still treatment selection bias, do we have pre-treatment observational data and enough observations that we can match on? (-> Propensity Score Matching or Weighting)
 - Or is there a somewhat "arbitraty" cutoff or threshold in treatment assignment (i.e., income, geo-administrative boundaries, cell-tower)?(-> RDD, but interpret the results accordingly.
 May not be widely generalizable.)
 - If not (treatment assignment is inherently connected to outcome), is there a confounding variable we can measure? (-> IV)
+-

+n
+clusters
+covariates related to putcome or treatment (varian reduction and bias correction)

 With all the above approaches, we can calculate:
 - the Average Treatment Effect (the overall effect of the treatment across everyone in the control group) *"Did the new algorithm increase user engagement (CTR or bookings) overall?"
 "Did the new checkout flow increase purchases overall?"*